markasoftware/i405-tunnel/docs/interstate-circuits.md

 perfect).

 That being said, I'm still open to implementing scheduling and FEC in the future.
-I think it would useful in combination with tooling for users determine wheher their choice of settings (scheduling delay and error correction level) are sufficient, eg by dry-running for a few days and seeing how many "privacy compromising" events occur (network delay greater than the scheduling delay, or dropped packets beyond what error correction can recover).
+I think it would useful in combination with tooling that helps users empirically determine whether their choice of settings (scheduling delay and error correction level) are sufficient, eg by dry-running for a few days and seeing how many "privacy compromising" events occur (network delay greater than the scheduling delay, or dropped packets beyond what error correction can recover).

-## Systematically defending against hop 1-hop 3 correlation attacks: Layer-7 proxies
+## Systematically defending against hop 1 - hop 3 correlation attacks: Layer-7 proxies

 Layer-7 is the application layer.
 A "layer-7 proxy" is a proxy that proxies application-level actions rather than proxying the network traffic made by the application.